 Publication and Notice: Annual written notice of the relevant sections of the Bullying Prevention and Intervention Plan is provided to students and their parent/guardian/caretaker.
 Annual written notice of the Bullying Prevention and Intervention Plan is provided to all South Coast Educational Collaborative staff.
 All South Coast Educational Collaborative employees are trained annually on the Bullying Prevention and Intervention Plan.
-South Coast Educational Collaborative's Bullying Prevention and Intervention Plan is posted on its website.
+South Coast Educational Collaborative's Bullying Prevention and Intervention Plan.
+South Coast Educational Collaborative's Bullying Prevention and Intervention Plan.